 If you're looking for overnight accommodations, the best place to stay is at Fireside Outpost where the ride will be held.
 Space is limited though and it will sell out fast.
 Hiwassee/Ocoee State Park is the next closest place to stay (literally next door).
 If you can't get a spot at either place, click here for a map showing some other options.

-Not interested in 10,000 feet of climbing but still looking to be a part of the action?
+Not interested in all that climbing but still looking to be a part of the action?
 Join the volunteer team!
 We have plenty of fun volunteer opportunities (with benefits) and would be happy to plug you in.
 Contact us if you're interested!

 - You must wear a helmet and have bike lights to participate in this ride.